jw9billions/jw9billions.github.io/_portfolio/blocJamAngular.md

 ---
 layout: post
-title: Music Jams Angular Version
+title: Music Jams by Angular
 thumbnail-path: "img/MovingWater.gif"
 short-description: Music Inspire You, Music Empower You, Your Embrace the Whole World!